arutneva1/IB_Simple/README.md

 ### Customize sample files

 The repository includes example `config/settings.ini` and `config/portfolios.csv`.
+Provide your own portfolio CSV next to `settings.ini` when using the tool.
 Make copies of these files outside version control and edit them with your own IBKR host and target weights.
 Account IDs are listed under the `[accounts]`
 section:

 ```bash